An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Introduction

 The remainder of this paper is organised as follows: Section \ref{sec:relw} reviews the related work.
-Section \ref{sec:methodology} explains our proposed weekly forecasting models including the details of the base forecasting models and the combination techniques used for aggregating forecasts.
-Section \ref{sec:experiments} explains our experimental framework, and presents the model evaluation results.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+Section \ref{sec:methodology} explains the main components of our analysis including the details of the base forecasting model pools, meta-learning architectures and algorithms used for aggregating forecasts.
+Section \ref{sec:experiments} explains our experimental framework.
+Section \ref{sec:eval_accuracy} presents the model evaluation results.
+Finally, Section \ref{sec:conclusion} concludes the paper and discusses possible future research.